dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ~~~~
 {: #fig_ID-Loc-5G-2 title="5G Integration with ID-LOC (GTP replacement)"}

+Finally, another aspect to consider when integrating the ID-LOC architecture
+into the 5G framework is that the Mapping System needs to contain the
+appropriate ID-LOC mappings in coordination with the SMF.
+In order to do
+so, the mappings in the Mapping System are populated either by the SMF
+directly or by the LOC-nodes that should be in synch with the SMF.
+In
+the former case, an interface from the SMF to the Mapping System is needed
+(as shown in Figs. {{fig_ID-Loc-5G-1}} and  {{fig_ID-Loc-5G-2}}).

 #### Overview of 5GS and ID-LOC Coexistence Approach

 ID-Locator separation architecture can be implemented by control plane of a